Stop Killing Games: Ubisoft

 Ubisoft initially refused to comment on the situation with The Crew.
 After severe player backlash—fueled in part by the initiative launched by Stop Killing Games, according to PC Gamer—Ubisoft promised to add an offline mode to The Crew 2 and The Crew Motorfest, though the discontinued The Crew was not mentioned.
-In April 2025, Ubisoft released an update video on the upcoming offline mode for The Crew 2, stating that not all features will be available offline and that the mode playtesting will begin on 30 April.
-The offline mode was added to The Crew 2 in October 2025.
+In April 2025, Ubisoft released an update video on the upcoming offline mode for The Crew 2, stating that not all features will be available offline and that the mode playtesting will begin on April 30.
+The offline mode was added to The Crew 2 in October 2025 and continued receiving improvements into 2026.
 Motorfests offline mode is still planned.
+Scott opined that Ubisoft had no end of life plans prior to the movement.

 In July 2025, CEO of Ubisoft Yves Guillemot responded to a shareholder's question about Stop Killing Games, stating that the company provides "information regarding the game and how long the game can be played" and that the company is "doing [their] best to make sure that things go well for all players and buyers", clarifying that "support for all games cannot last forever."
-The response was negatively received, with various users and news sources pointing out that the goal of the movement is to ensure game playability after discontinuation instead of a demand for perpetual support.
+The response was negatively received, with various users and news sources stating that the goal of Stop Killing Games is to ensure game playability after the end of support, rather than a demand for perpetual support.